philipdarke/ukbbhelpr/README.md

 ### `visit_family_history(visit_data, fields, condition)`

 Determines presence of a specified `condition` in the self-reported family history data (`visit_data`).
-If multiple history `fields` are provided (e.g. history of mother and father), presence of the condition in either field determines a positive family history.
+If multiple history `fields` are provided (e.g. history of mother and father), presence of the condition in any field determines a positive family history.

 ## Licence